clear-code/lua-web-driver/docs/tutorial/index.md

 Number of argument of a function given to argument of [`web-driver.ThreadPool.new()`][thread-pool-new] is one.
 (The function given to argument of [`web-driver.ThreadPool.new()`][thread-pool-new] is `crawler` in the above example.)
 This argument has all informations for crawl on web pages.
 (The argument is `context` in the above example.)

-We have supposed execute one web page every one call basically.

 If you register the same job, LuaWebDriver ignores the same job by default.

 A job only recives the string.
 We suggest give URL to the job.

-LuaWebDriver has not common information between each thread.
-If you want to use common information in each thread, you use environment value or read a file saved common information.

 A failed job retry automatically.
 A Number of retries are three by default.
 If a job failed beyond the number of retries, LuaWebDriver deletes it.